tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

   designing an advantage function that provides **both low-variance and low-bias** gradient estimates

 ## comment
-* the essense is to use KFAC to approximate the natural gradient updates
+* the essense is to use KFAC to approximate the natural gradient updates, yet another optimizer, see https://www.tensorflow.org/api_docs/python/tf/contrib/kfac